Seeed-Projects/Benchmarking-YOLOv8-on-Raspberry-PI-reComputer-r1000-and-AIkit-Hailo-8L/README.md

 # Run this project

-## Run object detection on the Raspberry Pi CM4 without AI kit
+## Run object detection on the Recomputer1000 without AI kit

-1. Install the repository
+### Step 1.
+Install the repository

 ```
 https://github.com/Seeed-Projects/Benchmark-of-Yolo-on-CM4-with-AI-kit.git
 ```
-2. The following command to run the object
+### Step 2.
+The following command to run the object
 ```
 cd Benchmark-of-Yolo-on-CM4-with-AI-kit/object_detection_benchmark/Yolov8-with-AIkit
 bash ./run.sh
 ```

-## Run object detection on the Raspberry Pi CM4 with AI kit
+## Run object detection on the Recomputer1000 with AI kit

-1. Install the repository
+### Step 1.
+Install the repository

 ```
 https://github.com/Seeed-Projects/Benchmark-of-Yolo-on-CM4-with-AI-kit.git
 ```

-2. The following command to run the object
+### Step 2.
+The following command to run the object

 ```
 cd Benchmark-of-Yolo-on-CM4-with-AI-kit/object_detection_benchmark/Yolov8-without-AIkit
 bash ./run.sh
 ```
 # Results
 Here will be the video of the results to compare the performance of the Raspberry Pi CM4 with and without AI kit.